documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **Search action**: In case the list presented on this screen is too long (occupying more than one page), there is a blank where it is possible for the user to make a search with the desired Update name.
 It is just necessary to inform part of the name and type enter or click on the "Magnifying glass" icon |icone_lupa_verde|.
 As a result of this search only comes up the Updates that contains the key-word of the search;

-* **The update action**: Just click on the icon |icone_update| for the Mangue.io to update the interface with the most recent values of the Updates table;
+* **Update action**: Just click on the icon |icone_update| for the Mangue.io to update the interface with the most recent values of the Updates table;

 * **Create Integration with Updates**: Just click on the plus sign |icone_adicionar| for the user to register a new update for a Deployment in a certain Namespace.
 The Mangue.io platform presents the following screen for the user: